 Internal Metaphors Revealed

-A metaphor equates one thing to a decidedly different thing in order to clarify the nature of the first thing’s traits or qualities.
+A metaphor equates one thing to a decidedly different thing with which it has some characteristics in common.

 Often metaphors compare an abstract concept or feeling, such as loyalty or love, to something tangible, such as Velcro or an evergreen tree.
-Grove uses the term metaphor broadly; he included similes, analogies, parables, and the like.
+David Grove, the developer of Clean Language, uses the term metaphor broadly; he includes similes, analogies, parables, and the like.

 Take a look at some common-day metaphors you’ve likely heard or even said yourself: